lemuelkumarga/titanic/README.md

 We will use three different indicators to test the accuracy of the
 model:

-1. OOO: The accuracy calculated internally within the model,
+1.  <span class="hl">OOO</span>: The accuracy calculated internally within the model,
-2. 20% Testing Group: The accuracy when used to predict the remaining 20% of the data not used in calibration,
+2.  <span class="hl">20% Testing Group</span>: The accuracy when used to predict the remaining 20% of the data not used in calibration,
-3. Kaggle’s Testing Set: The accuracy when used to predict the test set provided by
+3.  <span class="hl">Kaggle’s Testing Set</span>: The accuracy when used
+    to predict the test set provided by
 Kaggle.

 <!-- end list -->